Installing a BlackBerry Radar-M device using a chassis bracket

 Remove the partially attached label from the top right corner of the external module and place it on the outer surface of the external module.

 Guide the cable connector and the cable through the middle hole of the chassis bracket.
 Insert the screw bosses into the remaining two holes.
-Verify that the top of the BlackBerry logo on the external module is facing the overhang at the top of the bracket.
-The logo should appear as shown.
+Depending on your model, you can confirm proper orientation by:

 Apply firm pressure to the external module for 30-45 seconds to ensure it adheres to the bracket.
-The adhesive will hold the external module in place while you complete the installation and help seal the device against water ingress.
+The adhesive will hold the external module in place while you complete the installation.

 From the rear of the bracket, locate the cable, and guide the cable connector through the hole at the rear of the battery module.
 Guide battery module along the cable, towards the bracket, and place the module onto the screw bosses.